Effective Carpet Beetle Treatment for Londoners

 - Non-toxic insecticides - we strive to provide safe carpet beetle treatments and protect your family and pets, that’s why we opt for harmless but still powerful solutions;

 - Schedule availability - we know you have a busy schedule and because of it, we try to be available during weekends, evenings and even bank holidays;

 - Insured and one-off treatments - depending on the severity of your problem, you can choose between a 3-month guaranteed service or a one-off carpet beetle treatment;

 - Discounts - carpet beetle infestations often go hand in hand with clothes moths or bird problems, if you have any of those we can get everything sorted out at preferential rates

-- Additional services - Upon request, we can help you disinfect all treated areas on preferential prices.
+- Additional services - Upon request, we can help you clean all treated areas on preferential prices.
 The cleaning takes hold 5 days after the carpet beetle control treatment and is done by professionals.

 How Does Our Carpet Beetle Treatment Works